 New in Switzerland

-Here you can find out what is going on with basic insurance under the Health Insurance Act (KVG) and supplementary insurance under the Insurance Contract Act (VVG).
+Here you can find out what is compulsory basic insurance under the Medical Insurance Act and supplementary insurance under the Insurance Contract Act.

 All health insurers in Switzerland that carry out compulsory health care insurance (KVG) must cover the same statutory scope of benefits.
 According to the law, the KVG only provides services that are effective, appropriate and economical.
 Health insurance is compulsory in Switzerland.
 In contrast to the compulsory KVG basic insurance, the additional insurance benefits vary from health insurance to health insurance.